-It turned out that my yard has more pine trees than grass and Della really needed more room to graze.
-A few minutes and a phone call later, my neighbor, Liz, arranged for our visitors to stay at the nearby Colchester Farm.
+It turned out that my yard has more pine trees and daisies than grass and Della really needed more room to graze.
+A few minutes and a phone call later, my neighbor, Liz, had made arrangements for our visitors to stay at the nearby Colchester Farm.
 Perfect!
 I stood in the street and stopped traffic for a moment for a safe turn around.
 I had to, for most of the cars, I am sorry to say, whizzed by without slowing down for the sake of safety or the pleasure of the moment.